pyranid/pyranid/README.md

 #### SQL ARRAY

-Single-dimension array binding is supported out-of-the-box.
+Single-dimension SQL ARRAY binding is supported out-of-the-box for databases whose JDBC drivers support `Connection::createArrayOf`, such as PostgreSQL.
+MySQL, MariaDB, SQLite, SQL Server, and Oracle are guarded as unsupported and fail with a clear `DatabaseException`; use IN-list expansion, JSON, or a database-specific custom binder for those engines.

 Supported methods: